WWDC26: Run local agentic AI on the Mac using MLX | Apple

 01

-Start with this video's job: Use WWDC26 as a transcript-backed agent architecture walkthrough: at 0:23, it frames from research prototypes to everyday productivity tools.
-But before we talk about agents, let's look at what we had before.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: Apple's MLX team shows how to run a complete agentic AI loop locally on a Mac: a four-layer stack (MLX, MLX LM, the OpenAI-compatible MLX LM server, and any agent like Open Code or Xcode), a three-step setup, and the hardware techniques — M5 neural accelerators, continuous batching, and distributed inference over Thunderbolt — that make local agents fast.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:23, where the video says: “from research prototypes to everyday productivity tools.
 But before we talk about agents, let's look at what we had before.
 Here's a chat experience you're familiar with.
 You send a prompt to the language model, the model sends...”

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:43, where the video says: “out of your hardware and addresses the key challenges of running agents locally.
 The first challenge is prompt processing.
 In an agentic workflow, every time the model receives tool output, it has to process all that new context...”

 03